Mashkoor Hussain Yaad: Literary career

 In addition to all these academic positions, Mashkoor also remained busy in authoring his books and in writing for different literary magazines, newspapers and radio Pakistan.
-His most famous book “Azaadi ke Chiragh” was first time published in 1971.
-This book is an autobiography consisting of the events happened to him and his family during his migration from India to Pakistan from August to November 1947 as his family including his one and half year old daughter was brutally martyred in August 1947 at the time of Independence of Pakistan.
+His most famous book “Azadi Ke Charagh” was first published in 1971.
+This book is an autobiographical account of the events that happened to him and his family during their migration from India to Pakistan from August to November 1947 as his family including his one and half year old daughter was brutally martyred in August 1947 at the time of Independence of Pakistan.

 In addition to this, Mashkoor also authored four books with Urdu Essays, six books having humorous articles.
 He also authored ten books on different topics of literary criticism.
 He has some sixteen books on poetry among which two books have the poetry in praise of the religious personalities of Islam while two books consists of Satirical and Humorous Poems.

 Mashkoor wrote six books on different topics of Islam and Islamic philosophy including one book on the philosophy of Mulla Sadra.
+He was also a specialist of Ghalib and Iqbal.
 He also contributed in improving the Urdu translation of Quran’s exegesis Tafseer-e-Namoona consisting of 27 volumes published from 1984 to 1989.

 Though not a member of Pakistan's Progressive Writers Association, he was friends with many of its members, especially Ahmed Nadeem Qasmi.
 Qasmi and Yaad even lived in the same neighborhood in Lahore, Samanabad's Zafar Colony, along with the poet and lyricist Qateel Shifai, also a close friend.

 Along with Qasmi and others, Yaad is featured in a recently published compilation of interviews with Pakistan's major literary figures.